Emerging Scholars in Disability Studies

 - it must not have been previously published.

 - Please send 1) the completed application form, 2) the manuscript, and 3) a CV.
-Electronic materials can be sent to: sds (at) disstudies (dot) org with ZOLA in the subject line.
+Electronic materials can be sent to: awards (at) disstudies (dot) org with ZOLA in the subject line.

 Previous Awardees of the Irving K. Zola Emerging Scholars Award